ddnexus/pagy/docs/api/paginators.md

 ...
 ```
 - `:offset`, `:keyset`, etc. are symbols identifying the paginator to use, i.e. the internal method handling that type of pagination.
 - `@pagy` is the pagination object.
-It provides all the UI components and helpers to use in your code, as instance methods.
+It provides an instance method for every UI components and helpers to use in your code.
 - `@records` are the records belonging to the requested page

-!!!success All the pagy methods are autoloaded on demand.
+!!!success Every pagy method is autoloaded on demand

 Unused methods consume no memory.
 !!!

 !!!warning Avoid direct instantiation of Pagy classes.